- 6.7.1 Explain the meaning of Stokes’ theorem.

 Use the surface integral in Stokes’ theorem to calculate the circulation of field F, around C, which is the intersection of cylinder and hemisphere oriented counterclockwise when viewed from above.

-Use Stokes’ theorem to compute where and S is a part of plane inside cylinder and oriented counterclockwise.
+Use Stokes’ theorem to compute where and S is a part of plane inside cylinder and oriented outward.

-Use Stokes’ theorem to evaluate where and S is the part of plane in the positive octant and oriented counterclockwise
+Use Stokes’ theorem to evaluate where and S is the part of plane in the positive octant and oriented upward

 Let and let C be the intersection of plane and cylinder which is oriented counterclockwise when viewed from the top.
 Compute the line integral of F over C using Stokes’ theorem.